jsocolar/flocker/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a second re-submission of a new release.
+Compared to the first
-* `urlchecker::url_check()` is intermittently returing 403s.
-I have verified and double-checked the links involved, and they appear to all be in good working order and publicly accessible.
+re-submission:
+* "in R" removed from the package title
+* `dontrun` replaced with `donttest` for long-running examples
+* removed `dontrun` for fast-running examples
+* working directory returned to original state at end of `inst/cache_vignettes.R`